 2) Cancel the Cards Before Second Year Or Get Retention Bonus to Avoid Paying Annual Fee

 I usually cancel most credit cards before I have to pay a fee for the second year.
 However, sometimes the annual fee is worth paying because it is worth more than the benefits of the card.
-(For example, the Chase IHG card has an annual fee of $49 but it gives a free night at any IHG hotel in the world even if the room would cost hundreds of dollars.)
+(For example, the Chase IHG card has an annual fee of $49 but it gives a free night at any IHG hotel with a current point redemption level of 40,000 points or less.)

 If you want to keep your card, you might also be able to avoid paying the annual fee by calling the credit card company and asking for a retention offer.
 (Some credit card companies might offer you extra points or a statement credit in the amount of the annual fee as an incentive to keep the card open.)